foundgen-bio/iccv2025/_pages/call_for_paper.md

 nav: true
 ---

-The ICCV 2025 Workshop on Foundation and Genrative Models in Biometrics invites submissions of original research papers exploring the development, application, and evaluation of foundation and generative models in biometric recognition, analysis, and security.
+The ICCV 2025 Workshop on Foundation and Generative Models in Biometrics invites submissions of original research papers exploring the development, application, and evaluation of foundation and generative models in biometric recognition, analysis, and security.
 Accepted papers will appear in the proceedings of ICCV Workshop.

 ## Topics of interest